Buck and ball

 Buck and ball was a common load for muzzle-loading muskets, and was frequently used in the American Revolutionary War and into the early days of the American Civil War.
-The load usually consisted of a .50 to .75 caliber round lead musket ball that was combined with three to six buckshot pellets.
+The load usually consisted of a .50 to .75 caliber spherical lead musket ball that was combined with three to six buckshot pellets.

 Construction

 By the 1840s, buck and ball was issued in prepared paper cartridges that combined the projectiles with the black powder propellant charge to facilitate rapid loading of the weapon.
 Like any other paper cartridge, the rear of the cartridge would be torn open to expose the powder, which would be loaded, and the remaining paper, ball, and buckshot would be rammed down on top.

 Purpose

 The intent of the buck and ball load was to combine the devastating impact of a .50 to .75 caliber ball with the spreading pattern of a shotgun.
 The combination served to greatly improve the hit probability of the smoothbore musket.
 In combat, especially at closer ranges, the buckshot would retain significant energy.
 When used against closely packed troops, the spread of the buckshot would be advantageous.

 Claud E. Fuller, in his book The Rifled Musket, shows tests of a rifled musket firing Minié ball, and a smoothbore musket firing round ball and buck rounds at various ranges against a 10 × 10 inch target.
 The firers consisted of several men in line shooting in volley.
 At ranges of 200 yards and under, the buck and ball from the smoothbore musket, while less accurate than the rifled musket, produces a greater number of hits due to the greater number of projectiles.
 At 100 yards, 50 shots by smoothbore buck and ball against the 10 × 10 inch target result in 79 buckshot hits and 37 ball strikes, as opposed to 48 Minié ball hits in 50 shots.
 At 200 yd, 37 of 50 Minié bullets struck the target, vs. 18 of 50 smoothbore balls and 31 of 50 buckshot, for a total of 49 hits in 50 shots.

 Beyond this range, the buckshot will have lost too much energy to be effective due to its lower ballistic coefficient.